Insights and Updates

 - They optimize for fluency and confidence rather than accuracy.

-The result is information that looks reliable but is not grounded in reality.
+The result is information that looks reliable but isn't grounded in reality.

 How to Avoid AI Hallucinations in Credit